-Before you even step foot on the lot of a car dealership, it’s critical that you have a solid understand of your finances.
+Before you even step foot on the lot of a car dealership, it’s critical that you have a solid understanding of your finances.
 Think of it this way: would jump into the deep end if you could swim?
 Probably not.
-Jumping head first into a the process of buying a car without first knowing where you stand financially is kind of like that.
+Jumping headfirst into the process of buying a car without first knowing where you stand financially is kind of like that.
 In other words, it’s a bad idea that can land you in over your head financially!

-Most people don’t pay for the entire cost of a car in full, and instead take advantage of financing options such as auto loans.
-If plan on getting an auto loan, here are a few financial health tips to keep in mind.
+Most people don’t pay for the entire cost of a car in full, and instead, take advantage of financing options such as auto loans.
+If you plan on getting an auto loan, here are a few financial health tips to keep in mind.

 About that credit score…

-Credit scores are something people either love or hate, but either way they play a huge role in your ability to get a car loan.
-There are several things that can impact your credit score, such as debt to income ratio, loan defaults, missed payments, bankruptcy, repossession and more.
+Credit scores are something people either love or hate, but either way, they play a huge role in your ability to get a car loan.
+There are several things that can impact your credit scores, such as debt to income ratio, loan defaults, missed payments, bankruptcy, repossession, and more.
 Credit scores can change, so be sure to take advantage of the several free credit monitoring tools available.
 If you have no credit or a checkered financial past, don’t fret.
 You may still be able to secure an auto loan with a cosigner who has a healthy credit score.